January 15 — CANCELLED

 Lancaster County’s commissioners appoint LCSWMA’s nine-member board of directors.
 LCSWMA’s Executive Team oversee the operations, finance, technical services, energy administration, capital projects and business development for the organization.
 The organization holds no taxing powers and receives no government backing of its debt.
 Its primary source of revenue is waste disposal (“tipping”) fees, as well as revenue from the generation of renewable energy and related products.

-Joseph R. Deerin was appointed to the Board of Directors in 2012.
-Joe began his career in 1990 as a sales associate for LMS Commercial Real Estate, a company started by his father.
-In 1991 Joe went to work for JMB Retail Properties Co. as the General Manager/Property Manager of shopping malls and mixed-use developments.
+Mr. Deerin was appointed to the Board of Directors in 2012.
+He began his career in 1990 as a sales associate for LMS Commercial Real Estate, a company started by his father.
+In 1991, Mr. Deerin went to work for JMB Retail Properties Co. as the General Manager/Property Manager of shopping malls and mixed-use developments.
 He returned to Lancaster in July 1996 and became an Owner, President, Broker of Record and Senior Property Manager for Property Management Alternatives, Inc. dba LMS Commercial Real Estate.
-In January 2015, Joe and his sister, Donna, sold Property Management Alternatives, Inc. and founded Deerin Companies.
-Joe is actively engaged in asset management of the Deerin portfolio of properties.
-Joe has a Bachelor of Arts in Economics from Denison University and a Master of Science in Real Estate Development from Johns Hopkins University.
-He holds a Real Estate Brokers License in PA, MD, DE and WV.
+In January 2015, Mr. Deerin and his sister, Donna, sold Property Management Alternatives, Inc. and founded Deerin Companies.
+He is actively engaged in asset management of the Deerin portfolio of properties.
+Mr. Deerin has a Bachelor of Arts in Economics from Denison University and a Master of Science in Real Estate Development from Johns Hopkins University.
+He holds a Real Estate Brokers License in PA, MD, DE, and WV.

-Steve A. Dzurik was appointed to the Board of Directors in 2012.
-Mr. Dzurik is a Vice President for Construction Risk Solutions, LLC.
-He is primarily responsible for the acquisition, growth, and service of construction and real estate clients.
-Mr. Dzurik focuses on protecting the assets of his clients and works to build customized solutions to assist them in achieving their risk management objectives.
-Mr. Dzurik has experience with all sizes and types of general construction, specialty construction, and real estate development firms in the Mid-Atlantic Region.
-Mr. Dzurik is a graduate of Oral Roberts University with a BS in Chemistry, and a graduate of Regent University with a Juris Doctor (Law Degree).
+Mr. Dzurik was appointed to the Board of Directors in 2012.
+He is an Area President for Gallagher and is responsible for the Mid-Atlantic Construction Practice.
+The Construction Practice is a niche within Gallagher focusing on the acquisition, growth, and service of construction and real estate clients.
+Mr. Dzurik works to build customized solutions to assist clients in achieving their business goals and risk management objectives.
+He has experience with all sizes and types of general construction, specialty construction, and real estate development firms.
+Mr. Dzurik is a graduate of Oral Roberts University with a BS in Chemistry, and a graduate of Regent University with a Juris Doctor.
 He is currently a licensed Pennsylvania Attorney.
-Mr. Dzurik serves on the board for the Keystone Chapter of Associated Builders and Contractors, and is a member of both the Delaware Contractors Association and Washington Building Congress.
+Mr. Dzurik is a member of both the Delaware Contractors Association and Washington Building Congress and previously served on the board for the Keystone Chapter of Associated Builders and Contractors.

-Lester O. Houck was appointed to the Board of Directors in 2001.
+Mr. Houck was appointed to the Board of Directors in 2001.
 He has been a member of LCSWMA’s Citizens Advisory Committee and Waste-to-Energy Location Committee.
 He has also served as a member of the Lancaster County Planning Commission, Lancaster County Housing, and Redevelopment Authorities.
-Additionally, Mr. Houck has served on the Board of Directors for the Lancaster County Safety Training Center for Emergency Responders and chaired the Lancaster County Digital Radio System Committee for Emergency Responders.
+Additionally, he has served on the Board of Directors for the Lancaster County Safety Training Center for Emergency Responders and chaired the Lancaster County Digital Radio System Committee for Emergency Responders.
 For local government, Mr. Houck has been a Supervisor in Salisbury Township for 46 years, served as President of the Pennsylvania State Association of Township Supervisors, and Chairman for their Board of Trustees.
-Additionally, he has served as President of the Lancaster County Association of Township Supervisors.
+Additionally, he has served as Secretary/Treasurer for the Lancaster County Association of Township Supervisors, having also served as President.
 Privately, Mr. Houck was Owner and President of the Agri Broadcasting Radio Network of Pa, and served as Trustee, Deacon, and Elder in his church.

-George W. Rettew, Jr. was appointed to the Board of Directors in 2017.
-Chairman of Rettew Associates, Inc., Mr. Rettew is a proponent of business excellence and possesses extensive hands-on experience implementing business excellence principles.
-He has spoken on this topic at various engineering industry events, including the Roads and Streets Total Quality Management Conference held in Arizona by the Arizona Department of Transportation.
-Mr. Rettew has served as chairman of the board of the Lancaster Chamber of Commerce and Industry.
-He is a former board member of the South Central Assembly for Effective Governance and the Smart Growth Coalition of Lancaster County, for which he was a founding member.
+Mr. Rettew was appointed to the board of directors in 2017.
+He retired as Chairman of Rettew Associates Inc in 2018.
+He is a proponent of business excellence and spent many years implementing business excellence principles during his leadership at Rettew Associates Inc. Mr. Rettew served as Chairman of the board of the Lancaster Chamber.
+He is a former board member of the South-Central Assembly for Effective Governance and the Smart Growth Coalition of Lancaster County, for which he was a founding member.
 He was also a former member of the board of the Lancaster County Conservancy, the Lancaster County Home Builders Association, and the Pennsylvania Builders Association.
-He served as chapter president and board member of the American Council of Engineering Companies of Pennsylvania and maintains membership in a number of state and national professional engineering associations.
+He served as chapter president and board member of the American Council of Engineering Companies of Pennsylvania and was a member of several state and national professional engineering associations.
+He is a current member of the Advisory Board of the Thaddeus Stevens College of Technology.

 To view approved minutes from a particular meeting, click on the date to download a PDF.